avilagaston9/rusty_merkle_tree/README.md

 # rusty_merkle_tree
-Implement a simple Merkle Tree in Rust.
+Implementation of a simple Merkle Tree in Rust.